 South Sudan – Off the beaten Track by Africa Geographic

-Travelling this far feels rather like getting to the end of the Earth.
-Although virtually devoid of traditional ‘sights’, the country’s highlights are its myriad peoples, from the Mundari, who are one of the most prominent cattle herding tribes, and the Boya in their picturesque villages, to the Toposa, one of the most traditional ethnic groups in all of Africa, most of whom rarely have encountered outsiders before.
+Traveling this far feels rather like getting to the end of the Earth.
+Although virtually devoid of traditional ‘sights’, the country’s highlights are its myriad peoples, from the Mundari, who are one of the most prominent cattle-herding tribes, and the Boya in their picturesque villages, to the Toposa, one of the most traditional ethnic groups in all of Africa, most of whom rarely have encountered outsiders before.

 Africa Geographic has published my story about that journey called South Sudan – Off the beaten Track.